Controlling a Vlasov-Poisson plasma by a Particle-In-Cell method based on a Monte Carlo framework: Analysis of the optimal control problem

 This proves that $\bar B$ is a minimizer of $\widetilde{J}$. \end{proof}

-We remark that in our kinetic model \eqref{VP:PM:d} the control $B$ is multiplied with $\partial_v f^\pm$, and this bilinear structure makes our optimization problem non-convex and nonlinear.
+We remark that in our kinetic model \eqref{VP:PM:d} the Lorentz force $\mu_v^\pm (E_f + \mu_x^\pm v\otimes B)$ is multiplied by $\partial_v f^\pm$, and this bilinear structure makes our optimization problem non-convex and nonlinear.
 For this reason, in general, it is not possible to establish uniqueness of the minimizer $\bar B$.
 However, if certain parameters (here $T/\alpha$) are sufficiently small, then one can typically derive uniqueness.
 Such a result can also be established in our case, but we omit the proof and refer the interested reader to \cite{KnopfWeber2020_OCPVP_Coils} for details in a very similar setting.